What Is The SAS 114 Letter & What Should You Report To The Board?

 The Auditing Standards Board called for this communication to be made in all audits with a purpose.
 So, whether the report was mailed to you or is being formally presented by the audit team, make sure you ask questions until you fully understand everything it’s telling you.

-Get the help you need before, during and after the audit process.
+Get the help you need before, during, and after the audit process.
 Email Rea & Associates to speak with a member of our Retirement Plan Audit Services team.

-By Kimberly Veal, CPA (Lima office)
+By Kimberly Veal, CPA (Cleveland CPA Firm)